CurveDocs/curve-resources/docs/lp/depositing/depositing-into-a-metapool.md

 After depositing in the pool, you receive liquidity provider (LP) tokens.
 They represent your share of ownership in the pool and you will need them to stake for CRV.

 After depositing, you will be prompted with a new transaction that will deposit your LP tokens in the DAO liquidity gauge.
-Confirming the transaction **will let you mine CRV.**
+Confirming the transaction **will let you mine CRV.** This second transaction will only pop up if you deposited your tokens under the "Deposit and stake" tab.

 **Once that's done, you're providing liquidity and staking so all that's left to do is wait for your trading fees to accrue.**